isomerpages/pa-cdcvouchers/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion1">
     <label for="accordion1"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What is the CDC Vouchers Scheme 2025 (January)?</span></label>
     <div>
-			Every Singaporean household will receive $300 CDC Vouchers in January 2025.
-The CDC Vouchers Scheme 2025 (January) is part of the enhancements to the Assurance Package announced by then Deputy Prime Minister and Minister for Finance Lawrence Wong at Budget 2024.
-The package provides more immediate support for Singaporean households and helps defray daily expenses.
+			From 3 January 2025, each Singaporean household can claim an additional $300 in CDC Vouchers 2025 digitally at go.gov.sg/cdcv.
+The CDC Vouchers Scheme 2025 (Jan) is part of the $1.9 billion enhancement to the Assurance Package announced by then Deputy Prime Minister and Finance Minister Mr Lawrence Wong during Budget 2024.
+The package aims to provide more immediate support for Singaporean households and help defray daily expenses.<br><br>
-<br><br>
-Starting 3 January 2025, you can visit go.gov.sg/cdcv to claim the $300 CDC vouchers.
-The process for claiming and spending the vouchers remains the same.

-The CDC Vouchers Scheme 2025 (January) are valid till 31 December 2025.<br>
+The value of the vouchers will be allocated equally (i.e. $150 each) to be spent at participating heartland merchants and hawkers, or at participating supermarkets.
+Singaporean households have until 31 December 2025 to claim and spend their CDC Vouchers 2025.
 			</div>
 	</li>
   <li>